bleu/monorepo/README.md

 A visual guide to Balancer pools' historical APR.

+### MilkmApp

+_👷👷👷 Under development 👷👷👷_

+A Safe App to interact to create milkman orders on CoW Protocol.

 ## Repository Structure

 The project uses a monorepo structure.
-See the repo's [wiki](https://github.com/bleu-studio/balancer-tools/wiki) to find more detail about each project structure.
+See the repo's [wiki](https://github.com/bleu-fi/monorepo/wiki) to find more detail about each project structure.

 ## Pre-requisites